MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 ## Step 1: Tooling and replication

-Tailwind must decide on the number of appliances that are required for replication and the effects of replication traffic.
+Tailwind Traders must decide on the number of appliances that are required for replication and the effects of replication traffic.

-### Capacity planning for core quotas
+### Capacity planning for vCPU quotas

-To actively ensure that the Azure subscriptions for the target migration are able to host the virtual machines that are created during the migration (both test and production), subscriptions core quotas must be available for the target VM SKUs.
-Ensure that [subscription quotas](/azure/azure-portal/supportability/per-vm-quota-requests) for specific VM SKUs are increased for the specific target region.
+To actively ensure that the Azure subscriptions for the target migration are able to host the virtual machines that are created during the migration (both test and production), the vCPU quotas of the subscriptions must be available for the target VM SKUs.
+Ensure that vCPU quotas for specific VM SKUs are increased for the specific target region.
+For more information, see [Increase VM-family vCPU quotas](/azure/azure-portal/supportability/per-vm-quota-requests).

 ### Server migration tooling planning and implementation

-After increasing the core quotas of the subscriptions, Tailwind Traders must prepare to deploy the appliances or agents that are required for replication of their on-premises server infrastructure.
+After increasing the vCPU quotas of the subscriptions, Tailwind Traders must prepare to deploy the appliances or agents that are required for replication of their on-premises server infrastructure.

 By using the following workflow, Tailwind can identify the tools that are required for server migration to enable replication of on-premises servers.
 This workflow aids Tailwind in actively identifying the infrastructure requests that are necessary to successfully enable replication of their migratable estate.